jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 Transformer nodes allow you to couple both the transformer node itself (keying as the untransformed input program subtree) and the node pointed to by `pattern` (keying as the input program subtree after transformation).

-### 7.1 `HasType`
+### 7.1 `TypeOf`

-`HasType` is a utility transformation in the form of a singleton class, which we can embed by constructing `TransformOf<Expression> mynode( &HasType::instance )`.
+`TypeOf` is a utility transformation in the form of a singleton class, which we can embed by constructing `TransformOf<Expression> mynode( &TypeOf::instance )`.
 It is used in the context of an `Expression`.
-During a search, the `HasType` algorithm will determine the type of an expression in the input program subtree, and then compare that with the type pointed to by the `pattern` member (note that types and expressions are represented as subtrees under `Type` and `Expression`, respectively).
+During a search, the `TypeOf` algorithm will determine the type of an expression in the input program subtree, and then compare that with the type pointed to by the `pattern` member (note that types and expressions are represented as subtrees under `Type` and `Expression`, respectively).

-Note that if the pattern is maximally wild, then `HasType` will match any valid expression.
+Note that if the pattern is maximally wild, then `TypeOf` will match any valid expression.
 However, it can be convenient to couple the `Type` wildcard with another `Type` in the search pattern, to restrict for type equivalence, or with a node in the replace pattern, to reproduce the type in the output program.

-### 7.2 `HasDeclaration`
+### 7.2 `DeclarationOf`

-HasDeclaration is a utility transformation in the form of a singleton class, which we can embed by constructing `TransformOf<InstanceIdentifier> mynode( &HasDeclaration::instance )`.
+DeclarationOf is a utility transformation in the form of a singleton class, which we can embed by constructing `TransformOf<InstanceIdentifier> mynode( &DeclarationOf::instance )`.
 It is used in the context of an `InstanceIdentifier`.
-During a search, the `HasDeclaration` algorithm will search for the declaration of an identifier in the input program, and then compare that with the declaration pointed to by the `pattern` member.
+During a search, the `DeclarationOf` algorithm will search for the declaration of an identifier in the input program, and then compare that with the declaration pointed to by the `pattern` member.

 ### 7.3 Notes on transformation interface